 You would use a Left Join to join the tables together.
 A Left Join combines the columns on a common dimension (the first N columns) when possible, returning all rows from the first table with the matching rows in the consecutive tables.
 The result is NULL in the consecutive tables when there is no match.
 In this case, we would make the User Table the first (left table) to use for the Left Join.

 A Right Join works exactly like a Left Join, with the only distinction being in the base table.
 In the Left Join, table 1 (left table) was considered to be the base, whereas, in the Right Join, table 2 (right table) will be considered as a base.
 A Right Join combines the columns on a common dimension (the first N columns) when possible, returning all rows from the second/right table with the matching rows in the first/left table.

 Seems complicated?
 It really isn’t when you start joining the tables in real-time data.
 SQL being as simple as it is, it can be integrated & used within multiple languages like R, Python, Scala, and Hadoop.
 This makes data science & big data management an easy-breezy tasks to do!

-In this blog, we have summarized what is SQL and how does it work, but there is a lot more to learn in it to become an expert.
+In this blog, we have summarized what is SQL and how does it work, but there is a lot more to learn in it to become an expert (here is a blog listing the top 10 best SQL certifications to grow your skillset).
 SQL is a must-have skill for any data analytics or data science professionals.
 This is, in fact, a very commonly covered topic in Data Analytics Interviews.
-In a world where data is the new oil, finding out what is SQL and how does it work, and understanding what is sql used for can take you a long way ahead.
+In a world where data is the new oil, finding out what is SQL and how does it work, and understanding what is SQL used for can take you a long way ahead.

 Here is a post with detailed 105 most asked SQL interview questions along with the best ways to answer them.